JeroenP87/HaloPSA/README.md

 -Change values with your own Halo API & Instance

--Deploy the application with Visual Studio Community to a Azure Function App (consumption plan is ok).
+-Deploy SyncAssetsTags.cs with Visual Studio Community to a Azure Function App (consumption plan is ok).

 -Enjoy the search results!